teloon/notes/git/pro-git.md

 ### Don't submit any whitespace errors

-Use `git diff --check` to check it before really commiting.
+Use `git diff --check` to check it before really committing.

 ### Make each commit logically separate changeset